£260

 A limited number of bursary places are available for this course.

-Bursary Applications are open until Friday 2nd May 2025.
+Applications for bursary places are open until Tuesday 2nd June 2026.

 FREQUENTLY ASKED QUESTIONS